 Dates: Sunday, June 4 to Thursday, June 15, 2017

-Cost: $5,400 (includes instrucation and materials, single room ldging, some meals, and transportation within Sweden)
+Cost: $5,400 (includes instruction and materials, single-room lodging, some meals, and transportation within Sweden

 Created as a partnership between Stockholm School of Entrepreneurship, Karolinska Institute and Carlson School of Management, this course challenges students with a medical industry valuation experience.
 The immersion portion of this class will take place in Stockholm, the capital of Sweden.
 The city of almost 1 million is the cultural, media, political, and economic center of the country.
 It is located on Sweden's southeast coast on the Baltic Sea.
 The city is home to major Swedish banks and insurance companies, as well as famous clothes retailer H&M. The Stockholm School of Entrepreneurship (SSES) is a collaboration between Stockholm’s top five schools.
 They were established to provide the member schools’ students with education, training, and inspiration in applied entrepreneurship.

 To learn more, contact Kevin Clancy / 612-624-2275.